New Relationships and ADHD/ODD - Survival Story

 Difficulties

-Two of the challenges step-parents have when trying to parent ADHD/ODD children are not understanding and acceptance, but separating the disabilities from 'normal' behavior and the stress of constant repetition.
-Even though they understand there are disabilities and limitations, and accept those facts, it is difficult and frustrating to keep repeating lessons or consequences over and over and over.
+Two of the challenges step-parents have when trying to parent children with AD/HD, ODD are not 'understanding and acceptance', they are; separating the disabilities from 'normal' behavior and the stress of constant repetition.
+Even though step-parents understand there are disabilities and limitations, and accept those facts, it is difficult and frustrating for them to keep repeating lessons or consequences over and over and over.

 Support